aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### NodeType

-The compute and memory capacity of the nodes in the node group (shard).
+The compute and memory capacity of the nodes in the cluster.

 _Required_: No